Tax and pensions

 MAKING TAX DIGITAL

 Making Tax Digital is here.
-And 52% of business owners are worried about getting up to speed*.
+And 33% of businesses* are unsure what they need to do to adapt.
 At QuickBooks, we want to help you cut through the complicated accounting terms and abbreviations, so you know where you stand.
 Why not bookmark our handy Jargon Buster?
-Then you’ll never confuse your ASA with your ITSA again.

 QuickBooks helps you cut through the Making Tax Digital jargon so you know where you stand.